atkphpframework/achievo/README.md

 Achievo
 =======
 Achievo is a web-based Business Support Services (BSS) application for organizations, built using [the ATK Framework](https://www.github.com/atkphpframework/atk).
 Achievo includes a rich set of core modules, including support for employees, projects (phases and activities), timesheets, organizations, contacts, CRM (customers, campaings and contracts), and document management.
-There are a wide variety of Add-on modules available for additional functionality, and you add Custom modules to provide more specific requirements.
+There are a wide variety of Add-on modules available for additional functionality, and you can add or develop Custom modules for more more specific requirements.
 Achievo is stable and suitable for production.
 For more information, see the [Achievo GitHub project wiki](https://github.com/atkphpframework/achievo/wiki) and the [Achievo website](http://www.achievo.org).

 The purpose of the [Achievo project on GitHub](https://www.github.com/atkphpframework/achievo) is to create, as a community, the leading rapid-development environment for providing enterprise Business Support Services.
-Achievo was created by [ibuildings.nl](http://www.ibuildings.nl) and development is now carried on by its community, managed by the [GitHub atkphpframework group](https://www.github.com/atkphpframework/), with the endorsement and permission of [ibuildings.nl](http://www.ibuildings.nl).
+Achievo was created by [ibuildings.nl](http://www.ibuildings.nl) and development is now carried on by the Achievo community, managed by the [GitHub atkphpframework group](https://www.github.com/atkphpframework/), with the endorsement and permission of [ibuildings.nl](http://www.ibuildings.nl).

 * Achievo is licensed under the terms of the GNU GPL v2.
 See the doc/COPYRIGHT and DOC/LICENSE files, and the [License page in the Achievo project wiki](https://github.com/atkphpframework/achievo/wiki/License) for more information.